curry-packages/html2/README.md

     myForm :: HtmlFormDef String
     myForm = formDefWithID "Module.myForm" readData viewData

-The first argument of a form definition is the qualified name of the operation (this will be checked by `curry2cgi`).
+The first argument of a form definition must be the qualified name of the operation (this will be checked by `curry2cgi`).
 The second argument is an IO action to read some data used in the form, and the third argument is the actual view